ouromoros/hydejack/_posts/2017-03-13-writing-a-simple-evaluator-for-forth-in-haskell-part1.md

 tags: [haskell, programming]
 ---

-In this post I'm gonna introduce to you the basic ideas of *the Forth programming language* and provide a basic skeleton of a simple evaluator for it in Haskell.
+In this post I will introduce the basics of *the Forth programming language* and provide the basic skeleton of a simple Haskell evaluator we're going to write.

 ## Table of Contents
 {:.no_toc}